Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Basic Principles and Dynamic CSI Estimation of FA-Assisted NTNs

-Most simple models such as LSTM-based \cite{64,65,66}, CNN-based \cite{67} framework have achieved good results in some fixed scenarios, but they still have some shortcomings, such as: (i) lack of input flexibility, challenging to deal with a variable number of CSI inputs due to their weak long-range information feature capture; (ii) limited performance improvement, cannot achieve enough precise estimation accuracy for practical applications; (iii) poor generalization, unable to adjust dynamic and complex channel environments.
+Most simple models such as LSTM-based \cite{64,65,66}, CNN-based \cite{67} framework have achieved good results in some fixed scenarios and lightweight tasks, but they still have some shortcomings, such as: (i) error accumulation due to sequential extrapolation, challenging to deal with a variable number of CSI inputs due to their weak long-range information feature capture; (ii) limited performance improvement, cannot achieve enough precise estimation accuracy for practical applications; (iii) poor generalization and high computational complexity, unable to adjust dynamic and complex channel environments.
 To overcome these problems, Zhang et al. in \cite{70} employed a unified asymmetric masked autoencoder architecture to better obtain the spatiotemporal nonlinear characteristics of each FA port.
 The model introduces a multi-head self-attention operation to capture the spatial correlations between observable ports and surrounding ports and designs an asymmetric encoder-decoder architecture to balance computational complexity.
 To enhance input flexibility and model generalization, the training process is based on 800,000 channel data samples and adopts a random masking strategy.
-The loss function used is the MSE.
-The model architecture of the transformer-based network is shown in Fig. \hyperref[a-3-2]{9(b)}.
+The model architecture of the transformer-based network is shown in Fig. \hyperref[a-3-2]{11(b)}.
+In an OTFS-based FA-assisted LEO satellite system with high latency, severe Doppler, and strong port correlation, Yang et al. in \cite{71} argued that channel prediction is essential for joint optimization under overhead-limited operation.
+Accordingly, they input a compressed channel vector that retains delay-Doppler features into a transformer-based model and conduct time-series prediction by explicitly leveraging the correlation across FA ports.
+The loss function of the transformer used is the MSE.
+The per-layer complexity is $ \mathcal{O}\!\left(T^2 d_{\text{Trans}}\right), $, where $T$ is the sequence length and $d_{\text{Trans}}$ is the feature dimension.
+Although transformer-based models outperform in various information feature extraction and generation tasks, their training relies on extensive datasets and precise data preprocessing.
+With the development of expert models and model compression, training overhead is gradually decreasing, which is crucial for the practical deployment in NTNs.